- For Intended Parents

 We understand this isn’t purely a financial decision, but we believe every woman should be compensated for their time and efforts.

-For first-time egg donors, compensation typically starts between $8,000 and $10,000.
+For first-time egg donors, compensation typically starts at $10,000.
 However, donor compensation can be higher if women have high SAT/ACT scores, advanced education degrees, personal and athletic achievements, modeling experience, or other special qualifications.

 For second- and third-time donors, your base compensation will be higher assuming the past cycles were successful.
 As a donor, you can use this money to pay for your education, travel, purchase a home, or even start your own business.
 Many donors use this compensation to make their dreams come true.